-Marine Engineering Building
+Marine Engineering Building Construction

-Arch Henderson, the Port Authority's consultant engineers, completed the design of the new building and boat washdown facility.
-This will provide two berths for boat building and boat repair, each measuring 24m x 12m, with a door height of 11m.
+Arch Henderson, the Port Authority's consultant engineers, undertook the design of the new building and boat washdown facility in 2020.
+The facility will provide two berths for boat building and boat repair, each measuring 24m x 12m, with a door height of 11m.
 This will allow work to be done under cover, avoiding weather restrictions.
+Following the tender process, the Port Authority awarded the contract for the construction of the Marine Engineering Building to 3b Construction in March 2021.
+Construction commenced mid-2021, with the shed steel frame being erected and cladding completed by the end of 2021.